Are you looking for family game games that are inexpensive, fun and will have your family wanting to play again and again?

 When you ship your produced goods you earn victory points.
 You can also sell items to the trading house to earn income.
 There are lots of various strategies you can use to benefit your plantations and your purse while not benefiting the other players quite as much.
 A terrific choice for family game night games.
 This is the perfect game for 6 players.
 If you have more players, they can team up together.

 Scotland Yard is an Awesome Family Game!
 Mr. X (or Mrs.) is chased all over London by 5 detectives.
 If the detectives can catch him, they win.
-But if Mr. X can dodge the detectives by using this double moves the Underground Railroad and buses or taxi’s – he wins.
+But if Mr. X can dodge the detectives by using his double moves on the Underground Railroad and buses or taxis – he wins.
 Awesome suspense and great family fun.
 When we play, Mr. X has been so closely watched that he’s resorted to wearing dark sunglasses and a hat so we can’t see where on the board he’s looking.
 It’s a lot of fun!

 You can also find it here too.
 This video provides a great description of how the game is played: